Skip To Main Content text.skipToNavigation

 Sleeping boy

-No two children are the same though, so we’re going to list the top tell-tale signs that your little one is growing out of their toddler bed and now requires a full-size one.
-You may want to try more than one of our suggested tips before you make the changeover – we understand that it’s an important milestone both for you and your child.
+No two children are the same, so we’re going to list the top tell-tale signs that your little one is growing out of their toddler bed and now a full-size one.
+You may want to try more than one of our suggested tips before making the change.
+We understand it’s an important milestone for both you and your child, so giving you and them time to try out different approaches is important.

 When are children ready to leave their toddler bed?

-There’s a strong hint in the name of ‘toddler bed’ but as a general guide, these beds are used by children from age 12 months up to about 4 years old.
 The transition to a larger kid's bed starts from around the age of 5.
-However, as every child is different, parents will often know instinctively when the time is right for their little one to make the move.
+However, since every child is unique, parents often have an instinct to know when it's the right time for their little one to make the move.
 Here are a few other tell-tale signs that their toddler bed is no longer needed:

 • They may start asking for a bigger bed.
 This is more likely in children with an older sibling as they tend to mimic their big brother’s or sister’s behaviour.